ment-ai/ment-extension/README.md

 # ment-ai README

-Ment.ai extension provide you an easy way to start using chatGPT in your daily work, and for your different learning purposes.
+Ment extension provide you an easy way to start using ChatGPT in your daily work, and for your different learning purposes.

 > :warning: Since ChatGPT API isn't publicly available we will need you to connect to your OpenAI account.
 Note that your login credentials will never be shared and will only send to OpenAI login API, to allow you to access ChatGPT.
 > As the owner of the account, you are responsible for the data you send to OpenAI and for how you use their services.

+# Purpose

+Ment extension has for mission to teach programming skills (any languages) in an efficient way, directly in the daily developer enviroment.

+The system is based on ChatGPT, so you might encounter some strange behaviour, if you feel like the responses from the model aren't relevant anymore, start a new course (you can reuse the same prompt as before).
+The exercise might be a bit diffucult, **no worries that's on purpose**.
+We start with a difficult exercise, like that if you can't solve it, we can decrease the difficulty or teach you notions you aren't sure to master yet (that's normal while learning new concepts, don't be shy).

+We recommend you to ask as much questions as you can, about terms or part of code you don't understand (see commands bellow to know the capabilities).
+We opened the [Github discussions](https://github.com/ment-ai/ment-extension/discussions/1) panel on our repository to discuss content related subject and features ideas.
+Feel free to participate:

 # Features